 2 Fantastic San Francisco Boutique Hotels

 Hotel G is a stylish boutique hotel with an amazing location only one block from Union Square.
-The rooms have a chic Scandinavian feel with lots of plump white duvets and sheets and darker oak.
+The rooms have a chic Scandinavian feel, with lots of plump white duvets, sheets, and darker oak.
 Great value and style.

 For amazing views and a bit military history check out The Inn at the Presidio.
 This is particularly good for runners and outdoor enthusiasts as it is located in the large park area that is the Presidio.

 The stylish design mixes with military memorabilia.
 My room was lovely with a very comfortable bed and a fantastic shower.
 And don’t miss the big European breakfast.

 If you would like to be as close as possible to the famous Golden Gate Bridge then Cavallo Point may be for you.
 This also has a military background – it was former military quarters.
 It is located in the charming area of Sausalito which is literally just over the bridge from San Francisco in California.

 For those of you who are into high-tech and hip, Hotel Zetta could be a great choice.
 The hotel is super close to the shopping district Union Square and has one of the hottest restaurants in town inside.
 You can also bring your dog.

 Getting to San Francisco

 There are some fantastic weekend trips from San Francisco – from head south down to LA to drive around the Napa Valley.